ms-johnalex/h24_learn_content_personas/README.md

 ## Hackathon

 1. Collect useful persona descriptions for content creators on the Learn team.
-2. Create a templated version of the personas suitable for use in a ChatGPT prompt.
+2. Create a templated version of the personas suitable for use in a Copilot Agent prompt.
 3. Create a series of example prompts to match specific tasks
 4. Wrap it all up into a process that can be included in the Contributors' Guide